 With business loans and lines of credit, the amount you’re provided is capped.
 With invoice factoring, the cash available to your business grows as your business grows.
 The more contracts you win, the more cash that comes available to you.

 If you need access to cash quickly, business loans or lines of credit aren’t practical choices.
-It can take months due to the long and extensive approval and application process.
+It can take weeks or months due to the long and extensive approval and application process.
 With invoice factoring, TCI Business Capital funds you within 24 hours.

 Businesses in many industries benefit from Colorado invoice factoring and accounts receivable financing programs.

 If your company sells to other businesses, invoices on net terms, and is waiting to get paid by your customers, TCI Business Capital can help.
 We eliminate the cash-flow gap giving businesses in many industries the ability to maintain and grow operations.

 Colorado encompasses most of the southern Rocky Mountains as well as the northeastern portion of the Colorado Plateau and the western edge of the Great Plains.

 Colorado is the 8th most extensive and the 22nd most populous of the 50 states.
 The United States Census Bureau estimates that the population is approximately 5.4 million.
 Denver, the state capital, has about 650,000 residents.

 The state was named for the Colorado River, which Spanish travelers named the Río Colorado for the ruddy silt the river carried from the mountains.
 The territory of Colorado was organized on February 28, 1861, and on August 1, 1876, U.S. President Ulysses S. Grant signed Proclamation 230 admitting Colorado to the Union as the 38th state.

 Colorado is nicknamed the “Centennial State” because it became a state in the same year as the centennial of the United States Declaration of Independence.